 If you’re making a weekend of your trip, bed down at The Swan Motel in Beccles, which featured on Channel 4s ‘Four In a Bed’.
 With a warm, friendly and homely feel, it’s great value for money.

 If you enjoy browsing antiques and vintage items, coincide your trip with the bi-annual Beccles Antique Street Market.
 Held in the town centre on 5 May and 11 August, 100 general and specialist dealers will be selling a range of goods including furniture, jewellery, books, décor and much more.
-For the first time, this year will also incorporate street food.
 Don’t worry if you can’t make one of these dates, the area is home to a number of antique stores!